 \subsection{Multi-lingual Parallel Dataset}

-We begin by selecting a seed set of 40 \textit{canonical} questions in multiple-choice text completion format in English that almost all of the fourteen models answer correctly, such as ``The capital of France is,'' ``The chemical formula for water is,'' and ``The number of continents on Earth is''.
+We select 40 \textit{canonical} questions in multiple-choice text completion format in English that almost all of the fourteen models answer correctly, such as ``The capital of France is,'' ``The chemical formula for water is,'' and ``The number of continents on Earth is''.
 We aim for canonical questions that our base models get correct so that we can study cases where perturbations flip the answer to incorrect.
-The native speakers then translate each canonical question into \far, \ita, \tur, and \zho.
+Native speakers then translate each canonical question into \far, \ita, \tur, and \zho.
 Subsequently, each example undergoes targeted \textit{perturbations} designed to reflect the morphological and orthographic characteristics of each language.
 Canonical questions in English are provided in \cref{sec:canonical}, and further examples of each category with detailed case studies on tokenization differences are presented in \cref{ap:sec:benchmark_results}.

-\textbf{Orthographic Perturbations} include input medium challenges, diacritics perturbations, orthographic errors, and variations in writing systems, linguistic register, and stylistic conventions. \emph{Writing System Variations} include script variations such as traditional vs. simplified Chinese characters, and romanization---writing text in Latin script like Pinyin for Chinese or Finglish for Farsi. \emph{Input medium challenges} capture typing scenarios where users employ non-native keyboards, leading to systematic character substitutions.
-This category also includes spacing irregularities with zero-width characters, and homoglyphs---visually similar characters with different Unicode values. \emph{Diacritics} perturbations include presence of optional diacritics, where text remains valid with or without marks---fatha for /a/, kasra for /e/ in \far---and common accent errors (\`e $\to$ \'e). \emph{Orthographic errors} represent spelling mistakes and character-level variations commonly encountered in real-world text, including vowel substitutions, consonant errors, phonetic spelling variants, common misspellings, and punctuation errors. \emph{Register \& Style} captures variations in linguistic register and stylistic conventions across different contexts.
-This includes web search query formatting with shortened keyword expressions, standard and domain-specific abbreviations, and word reordering that reflect old orthographic conventions.
-This category encompasses informal digital communication patterns such as colloquial language, emoji or character substitution, and letter repetition for emphasis.
+\textbf{Orthographic Perturbations} include input medium challenges, diacritics perturbations, orthographic errors, and variations in writing systems, linguistic register, and stylistic conventions. \emph{Writing System Variations} include script variations such as traditional vs. simplified Chinese characters, and romanization, i.e. writing text in Latin script like Pinyin for Chinese or Finglish for Farsi. \emph{Input medium challenges} capture typing scenarios where users employ non-native keyboards, leading to systematic character substitutions.
+This category also includes spacing irregularities with zero-width characters, and homoglyphs (visually similar characters with different Unicode values). \emph{Diacritics} perturbations include presence of optional diacritics, where text remains valid with or without marks, fatha for /a/, kasra for /e/ in \far, and common accent errors (\`e $\to$ \'e) in \ita.